-While Kerala and Ladakh are quite different in terms of their geographical features, the history of both regions has seen similar cultural influences.
-Both regions were influenced by Chinese and Arab traders.
-It was the geography of allowed which for cultivation of spices and the special geographical location of Ladakh and its wool that drew traders to these regions.
+While Kerala and Ladakh are quite different terms of in geographical features, the history of both regions has seen similar cultural influences.
+Both regions influenced by Chinese and Arab traders.
+It was the geography of Kerala which allowed for cultivation of spices and the special geographical location of Ladakh and its wool that drew traders to these regions.
 Thus history and geography are often tied in the cultural life of a region.